-Here are 10 things you should know about Harpo Marx, born 133 years ago today.
-He and his brothers enjoyed success in vaudeville, on Broadway, in pictures, and on radio and television, and virtually no one ever had a bad word to say about him.
+Here are 10 things you should know about Harpo Marx, born 135 years ago today.
+He and his brothers were stars in virtually every arena of show biz and no one ever had a bad word to say about him.

 One of the first places we went upon receiving our driver’s license (and the mobility that came with it) some—gulp!—36 years ago was the miniscule (and long since defunct) Mini-Mall Theatre in north Oklahoma City.
 They featured old movies there, mostly comedies, and we wanted to see a Marx Brothers movie.
 We had become intrigued somehow with the Marxes—Groucho, especially—but had never seen one of their pictures.

 The bill that evening was Horse Feathers (1932), followed by Duck Soup (1933).
 As Horse Feathers opens, Groucho is being inducted as President of Huxley College.
 Following his introduction by the outgoing president, Groucho begins his speech this way:

 “Members of the faculty and faculty members, students of Huxley and Huxley students—I guess that covers everyone.
 I thought my razor was dull until I heard his speech, and that reminds me of a story that’s so dirty I’m ashamed to think of it myself.
 I came to this college for one reason: to get my son out of it.
 I remember the day he left for school, a mere boy and a beardless youth.
 I kissed them both goodbye.”

 Groucho was off and running, and so were we.
 From that night on, we couldn’t get enough of Groucho, Harpo, Chico, and sometimes Zeppo.
 The Marxes quickly became our avocation, and an avid one at that.
 We were initially drawn most strongly to Groucho, who was cracking the jokes we would had made if we were clever enough.